37 Different Types of Wasps in Georgia

 Further, it is an important part of the food chain, providing sustenance for birds, mammals, and other predators.

-This species is not considered to be a threat to humans and is rarely seen in contact with humans.
+This species is not considered a threat to humans and is rarely seen in contact with humans.

 29. European Paper Wasp